 Earth Day is a great time to talk about recycling and reusing (or upcycling) materials.
-Recycle plastic eggs after Easter and make upcycled plastic egg music shakers out of them.
+Recycle plastic eggs after Easter and learn how to make upcycled plastic egg music shakers out of them.
 They are easy to make and you end up with the perfect little instruments for music time!

 Music and Education